DRY EYE AND ALLERGY RELIEF CENTER Dry Eye clinic, COLORADO SPRINGS

 Poor diet/nutrition (low vitamin A or omega 3 fatty acids)

-Females tend to have more dry eyes than males
+Women tend to have more dry eyes than men

 People whose eyelids do not close properly or completely